Ice King: Creation and design

-The character was first voiced by John Kassir in the short film "Adventure Time", which introduced the character.
-In the short, the protagonists Finn the Human (Jeremy Shada) and Jake the Dog (John DiMaggio) fight Ice King to rescue Princess Bubblegum, whom he has kidnapped.
-He is voiced by Tom Kenny in the television series.
+The character was first voiced by the American actor John Kassir in the short film "Adventure Time", which introduced the character.
+In the short, the protagonists Finn the Human (Jeremy Shada) and Jake the Dog (John DiMaggio) fight Ice King to rescue Princess Bubblegum (Paige Moss), whom he has kidnapped.
+He is voiced by the American actor Tom Kenny in the television series of the same name.
 Kenny said that he approached the character as "a very real psychopath" who did not fully understand why his actions were wrong.

 Pendleton Ward, the creator of Adventure Time, considered Ice King to be a "pathetic" character.
 Commenting on the character's sympathetic backstory, he said that he "enjoy[s] a villain that you fall in love with."
-The monologue in which Ice King reveals his tragic past in the third season two-part special "Holly Jolly Secrets" was written by creative director Patrick McHale.

-Neil Strauss of Rolling Stone noted that the character bore some similarities to Ward, including his "Trotsky glasses", his large beard and his strong desire for social interaction.
-Strauss said that "If the Ice King is Ward's dark side, then Finn, the show’s 16-year-old protagonist, is his light side."
+The journalist Neil Strauss of Rolling Stone noted that the character bore some similarities to Ward, including his "Trotsky glasses", his large beard and his strong desire for social interaction.
+Strauss said that "If the Ice King is Ward's dark side, then Finn, the show's 16-year-old protagonist, is his light side."